-Refer to the chassis manual provided in your InfoCase for more information on the driver side Map Light switch.
+Refer to the chassis manual provided in your InfoCase for more information on the traction control button.

 HAZARD WARNING FLASHERS

 The hazard warning flashers provide additional safety when the vehicle must be stopped on the side of the roadway and presents a possible hazard to other motorists.
 When the flashers are on, it serves as a warning to other drivers.